iamseth/oracledb_exporter/README.md

 Pre-compiled versions for Linux 64 bit and Mac OSX 64 bit can be found under [releases](https://github.com/iamseth/oracledb_exporter/releases).

 In order to run, you'll need the [Oracle Instant Client Basic](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) for your operating system.
 Only the basic version is required for execution.

 # Running

 Ensure that the environment variable DATA_SOURCE_NAME is set correctly before starting.
-For Example
+For Example:

 ```bash
 # export Oracle location: